thoughtspot/thoughtspot.github.io/_end-user/thoughtspot-one/thoughtspot-one-homepage.md

 To see more objects, scroll down to the bottom of the page and select **Next**.
 ThoughtSpot displays 20 objects on each page.

 These changes do not persist across sessions.
-If you log out and log back in, the view returns to the default, where you see all object types, all tags, and all authors.
+If you log out and log back in, the view returns to the default.

 {: id="bulk-favorite"}
 ## Bulk mark objects as favorites